 Discount Passes in Glasgow?

 Unfortunately there are no general discount passes for Glasgow; however, you’ll find that many of the city’s attractions are either free or inexpensive.
 Sometimes entry into one attraction may give you a discount into another as for example our City Sightseeing bus ticket came with a discount for the Science Museum.

-If you are planning to visit several National Trust of Scotland (NTS) sites during your travels in Scotland, you may consider getting a traveler friendly NTS Discover Ticket to save money on entry fees.
+If you are planning to visit several National Trust of Scotland (NTS) sites or Historic Scotland properties during your travels in Scotland, you may consider getting a traveler friendly and/or the Scottish Heritage Pass (valid April to October) to save money on entry fees.
 We have listed several National Trust sites in this Glasgow guide (i.e., Pollock House, Tenement House, Holmwood House, and Hill House) and there are over 120 properties cared for in Scotland by the NTS.

 Where to find more Information?

 If you are looking for additional information about planning your trip to Glasgow, you can check out the Glasgow tourism website.